 Ted Dekker and John Grisham are both best-selling authors today, but they spent hours and hours after working a day job churning out manuscripts – that were summarily dismissed by publishing companies for years.
 When our son was a toddler, I met a lady in direct sales who had worked for ten years before she reached a six-figure annual income.

 Beyond patience, there is perseverance.
 I describe that as patience in action.
 You have a goal and you know that you will get there eventually if you just keep taking steps toward it.
 At the same time, you’re not in a hurry.
 You realize that the process will take as long as it takes, and along the way life will take sudden and unexpected twists that slow you down.

-I once read that the number one reason people drop out of MLM is that they run out of money before they make a profit.
-I don’t think that’s true.
-I think that most people are too impatient and too spoiled to stick it out.
+Impatience.
+In this world of instant gratification, we’ve become too spoiled to stick it out.
 Going to a nine-to-five job seems easier, and since you know that you’re going to starve if you get fired you do your best not to!
 There is no perseverance necessary; you want to eat, so you work.

 Search engines love old websites, will rank them higher simply because they’re old.
 Now, using certain strategies you could get a lot of traffic to your new blog much more quickly than most people do.
 But if you are only going to do a moderate amount of work on it, you will have to wait a good two years of consistently posting content before you start making a decent amount of cash.
 Sometimes, it takes even longer.

 One of the worst mistakes I ever made was letting go of my “Crunchy Coach” blog.
 Someone who is close to me started giving me flack for strong opinions I expressed on the blog, because she had a different opinion.
 And I didn’t want my blog to be a stumbling block in our relationship, so I let it go totally.